IndaPlus25/task-7-yea/README.md

 same data structure called "dictionary" or "associative array" or something similar in other programming languages).
 You can find a brief summary of how to work with `HashMaps` below.

 Add a field called `wordOccurrences` to your `FileTextAnalyzer` class.
-This field should be a `HashMap` that associates Strings with Integers.
+This field should be a `HashMap` that associate Strings with Integers.
 Add code in your constructor for iterating over every word in the file and counting the number of times words occur.
 To test your implementation, you may also want to add a *getter* (`getwordOccurrences`).
+You don't have to make the keys case insensitive at the moment.

 <details>
     <summary>📚 The HashMap class</summary>